 A grade grievance must be initiated by the student within and no more than 40 calendar days after the grade is recorded.
-Information regarding the Student Academic Grievance Procedures is available from the Office of Advising and Academic Services, University Hall, Room 380, 909-537-5034 or at https://www.csusb.edu/advising-academic-services
+Information regarding the Student Academic Grievance Procedures is available fro the Office of Advising and Academic Services, University Hall, Room 380, 909-537-5034 or at their website.

-Information concerning academic matters may be obtained from the Office of the Associate Dean of Undergraduate Studies, UH-352, Academic Success and Undergraduate Advising, or from College Dean's offices.
+Information concerning academic matters may be obtained from the Office of the Associate Dean of Undergraduate Studies, UH-352, Academic Success and Undergraduate Advising (ASUA), or from the College Dean's offices.
 Generally, the student must initiate a grade grievance within no more than 40 working days after the grade is recorded.
-Information concerning nonacademic grievances and discrimination complaints may be obtained from the Office of the Vice President for Student Affairs, UH-231, other Vice Presidents' offices, and College Deans' offices.
+Information concerning nonacademic grievances and discrimination complaints may be obtained from the Office of the Vice President for Student Affairs, UH-231, other Vice President's offices, and College Dean's offices.
 A grievance or complaint must be filed within no more than 40 calendar days after the student learned or reasonably should have learned of the occurrence of the grievance/complaint event.

-These policies can also be accessed at Student Affairs.
+These policies can also be accessed at Students Affairs.